Learn how to install an undermount sink with this expert DIY guid, which provides labeled diagrams and in-depth step by step instructions.

 Note that one of these sinks can be installed on the underside of mosts types of countertops, from cultured marble to composites.
 The main requirement is that the surface of the countertop’s underside must be flat.

 There are a couple of ways to fasten an undermount sink in place beneath the hole.

-For a large countertop or situations where the countertop is not easy to remove and turn upside down, you can attach the sink with silicone adhesive as shown in this easy to understand video.
+For a kitchen sink in a large countertop or situations where the countertop is not easy to remove and turn upside down, you can attach the sink to the underside of the countertop with silicone adhesive.
+To hold the sink in place while the silicone adhesive dries, you can use a 1/2-inch threaded rod and 2 by 4s assembly as shown in this quick video:

 Access is easiest if you can remove the countertop from the cabinet, and then install the sink onto the underside of the upside-down countertop, as shown in the photographs below.
 This generally works with a new, small countertop.

 Note that the manufacturer of this sink-and-countertop combination includes special clips that reinforce the silicone adhesive.
 Methods vary.
 The best installation method is often specified by the sink manufacturer, so be sure to read any instructions that come with the sink.

 1. Turn the countertop upside down and apply a small bead of silicone adhesive around the bowl’s edge.
 Position the clips.

 While the cabinet is upside down, install the faucet and drain assembly.